Open in The Food App

 Not ultra‑processed: Although the product contains additives, these are not among those we consider clear indicators of an ultra‑processed food.

-Additives (1) in Tesco Finest Mac & Four Cheese 400g
+Additives and processes (1) in Tesco Finest Mac & Four Cheese 400g

 Citric Acid